skyth3r/Skyth3r.github.io/content/now.md

 Right now I'm working on improving my programming skills.
 I'm focusing on [Go](https://go.dev/) at the moment.

-I'm also learning German 🇩🇪.
+I'm also working on creating a Go package, [unserializd](https://github.com/Skyth3r/unserializd).

 ## 🤸🏽‍♂️ Fitness